marshallflax/vision/AWS_Developer.md

 - Network attached storage -- EBS or EFS
 - Hardware storage -- EC2 Instance Store
 - Virtual Drives -- EBS
+  - Mounted on only a single EC2 instance at a time.
+  - Bound to a specific AZ
+  - Has a provisioned capacity (and that's how you're billed)
+  - Root EBS volumes are (by default) deleted when the EC2 instance terminates
+  - Snapshot-able (and hence copying across AZ or region)
+    - Snapshot archive (24h-72h to restore)
+    - Recycle bin (optional)
+    - Fast Snapshot Restore (FSR) ($$$)
 - Load Distribution -- ELB
 - Autoscaling Group -- ASG
 - Network: speed, Public IP, firewall